-- a job that can be executed again and will assume the same identity as when run initially.
+A job that can be executed again and will assume the same identity as when run initially.
 In othewords, it is has the same job instance id.

-a job that is restartable and manages it's own state in terms of previous run's record processing.
+A job that is restartable and manages its own state in terms of previous run's record processing.
 An example of a rerunnable step is one based on a driving query.
 If the driving query can be formed so that it will limit the processed rows when the job is restarted than it is re-runnable.
 This is managed by the application logic.
 Often times a condition is added to the where statement to limit the rows returned by the driving query with something like "and processedFlag != true".

 One of the most basic units of batch processing, that defines repeatability calling a portion of code until it is finished, and while there is no error.
 Typically a batch process would be repeatable as long as there is input.